edchengg/PTB-pytorch-LSTM-attention/README.md

 # Penn Tree Bank Language Modelling task with RNNS(LSTM,GRU) and Attention Layer

 This repository is used for a language modelling pareto competition at TTIC.
 I implemented an attention layer with the RNN model.
+TODO: (Lei Mao suggests another way to implement the attention layer by breaking the LSTM class.)

 ## Software Requirements